melvinzhang/garden/content/posts/pokemon_showdown_bot.md

 Mentored Minh Dang and Thao for Orbital 2017

-The wrote a bot to play Pokemon Showdown using minimax
+They wrote a bot to play Pokemon Showdown using minimax

 source: https://github.com/Sisyphus25/CynthiAI